Secure $N$-dimensional Simultaneous Dense Coding and Applications: -dimensional simultaneous teleportation

 In the task of $N$-dimensional simultaneous teleportation, Alice intends to teleport the unknown qu$N$its $|\varphi_t\rangle_{T_t}=\sum_{s=0}^{N-1}\alpha_{t,s}|s\rangle_{T_t}$ to Bob$_t\ (1\leq t\leq M)$ under the condition that all the receivers must collaborate to simultaneously obtain $|\varphi_t\rangle_{T_t}$.

-In the initialization phase, Alice and each Bob$_t$ share a pair of entangled qu$N$its $|\phi(00)\rangle_{A_tB_t}$, where subscript $A_t$ denotes Alice's qu$N$it, subscript $B_t$ denotes Bob$_t$'s qu$N$it.
+In the initialisation phase, Alice shares with each Bob$_t$ a pair of entangled qu$N$its $|\phi(00)\rangle_{A_tB_t}$, where subscript $A_t$ denotes Alice's qu$N$it, and subscript $B_t$ denotes Bob$_t$'s qu$N$it.
 The initial quantum state of the composite system is

 where $j$ is a base-$N$-number which can be written as $j_1j_2\ldots j_M, j_t\in\{0,1,\ldots, N-1\}.$

 The protocol for simultaneous teleportation of qu$N$its consists of five steps:

 (1) {\it Locking.} Alice performs the $N$-dimensional quantum Fourier transform